ForModLabUHel/forClimate/README_callprebas.md

 calls *dGrowthPrebas*.
 Returns the coefficients for *dH*, *dD* and *dV*.
 The *prebascoefficients* function is implemented in *prebascoefficients.r*.

-The current climate and the climate scenario are loaded once and maintained in memory for subsequent calls to *prebascoecffients.

 ```R
 ###Call dGrowthPrebas with site and model tree information, given climate scenario
 ###and geographic location.
 The climate set-up must be reimplemented for the